Quick Pickled Red Onions

-This pickled onion recipe is a super easy recipe to make, only takes a few minutes to put together, and is great for so many dishes!
+This pickled onion recipe is a super easy recipe to make, only takes a few minutes to put together, and is great for so many dishes.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
 Read my disclosure policy.

-Onions – Red onions are the best for this recipe but of course you can use any onion that you like!
+- Onions – Red onions are the best for this recipe but of course you can use any onion that you like!
 The key is to slice them very thin.
 Use a sharp knife or a mandoline slicer for best results.

-Vinegar – White distilled vinegar is the best so you have the cleanest flavor.
+- Vinegar – White distilled vinegar is the best so you have the cleanest flavor.
 Using something like apple cider vinegar or red wine vinegar will change the flavor profile.
 White wine vinegar and balsamic vinegar can also be used, but tend to be more vinegary than oniony.

-Peppercorns – You can use black or even a mixture of your favorite peppercorns.
+- Peppercorns – You can use black or even a mixture of your favorite peppercorns.
 Again, keep them whole so they add pepper essence but don’t overpower.

-A few fun variations include using a blend of onions, as they all have their unique flavors.
+- Use a blend of onions, as they all have their unique flavors.
 White onions and yellow onions are fun.

-I also sometimes add fresh herbs to the mix, a star anise pod or even a dash of kosher salt.
-For super spicy, add a few jalapeno slices or a punch of red pepper flakes.
+- Add fresh herbs to the mix, a star anise pod or even a dash of kosher salt.

-For more insider tips & tricks, and a candid behind the scenes look follow me on social media!
-Check use out on Pinterest, Facebook, Instagram, & Twitter (yes, people still use Twitter, LOL!)
+For more insider tips, tricks, and a behind the scenes look, follow me on Pinterest, Facebook, Instagram, & X.

-How to make Pickled Red Onions
+How To Make Pickled Red Onions

-Second: Heat the vinegar over medium heat just to boiling in a pot, or in the microwave for 1 min.
+- Thinly slice the red onions.
+Layer in a jar with the garlic and peppercorns.
+Heat the vinegar over medium heat just to boiling in a pot, or in the microwave for 1 min.
 Add the sugar and salt.
 Stir while the sugar and salt dissolve.

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.

-What to Eat with Pickled Red Onions
+Ways to Enjoy Pickled Onions

-- Grilled Cheese Sandwiches
+- Grilled Cheese Sandwiches – don’t knock it till you try it

 The best part of this recipe is that they last up to two weeks in the refrigerator.
-Mine usually don’t last this long but this is the longest I have kept them with this technique.
+Mine usually don’t last this long because we eat them on everything.
+If you want to keep them longer I would suggest a traditional canning technique.

 You can, depending on the size of the onion.
 Anything larger than 2 inches might not get the pickling liquid all the way the to center of the onion and it will not be protected against bacteria.
 Nor will it get all the pickling flavor.